 MD Anderson offers pioneering treatments for mesothelioma, some of which are available at only a few cancer centers in the nation.
 When we treat mesothelioma, we also focus on lung function and quality of life.
-To do this, we draw upon mesothelioma treatments that may include specialized, less-invasive surgical methods and highly focused radiation therapy.

 - Type of mesothelioma

 Doctors consider two main factors when developing a mesothelioma treatment plan: The extent of the disease, including whether it has spread to other parts of the body; and the patient’s age and overall health.

 If the cancer has not spread and the patient is fit enough, he or she may be a good candidate for surgery.
 Surgical candidates may undergo chemotherapy before the procedure to help shrink the tumor.
 After surgery, patients may receive radiation therapy to kill any cells that were not visible to the naked eye.